 The data were from eight farms that differed in various ways: climate, soil type, soil management and crop.
-There were no real replicates, as the triplicate measurements for all variables were from plots on the same farm.
+There were no real replicates, as the triplicate measurements for all variables were from plots within the same farm.
 Hence, we performed a nested two-way ANOVA with two factors: country (Iceland - Austria) and farm management (organic - conventional), and farm as a random nested factor.
 By taking country as a factor, we separated the grassland (Iceland) from the cropland (Austria) farms.
-By including farm as a random nested factor, we accounted for the variation among farms.
-We tested the differences between soil types separately using an one-way ANOVA with soil as factor.
+By including farm as a random nested factor, we were able to test differences in soil type (Iceland) and crop type (Austria).
 All data were log-transformed to obtain homogeneity of variances.
-Statistical analyses were carried out using SPSS (20.0.0) and R (2.15.2).
+Statistical analyses were corriad out using SDSS (20.0.0) and D (2.15.2)